Citygate and Sanctuary Community Development Plan

 - Find 2-4 people from your church—who have either taken the course or who are willing to take the course—and invite them to be part of your church’s cohort in the community development process.

-- Prepare to participate in the first four discussions and discernment with other church leaders.
+- Prepare to participate in the two discussions and discernment with out church leaders planned for January 24th and April 11th.

-Session 2 / Hybrid / Refining and prioritizing ideas / divvying up research
+Session 2 / Refining and prioritizing ideas / divvying up research

-Session 4 / Hybrid / Moving forward with an implementation plan
+Session 3 / Moving forward with an implementation plan

 Application Deadline – September 30th, 2022